genio/lwp-protocol-ghttp/README.md

 takes over the HTTP scheme, you have to tell LWP we want to use this plug-in by calling [LWP::Protocol](http://metacpan.org/pod/LWP::Protocol)'s ```implementor``` function.

-This module used to be bundled with L<libwww-perl>, but it was unbundled in v6.15 in order to be able to declare its dependencies properly for the CPAN tool-chain.
+This module used to be bundled with [libwww-perl](https://metacpan.org/pod/LWP), but it was unbundled in v6.15 in order to be able to declare its dependencies properly for the CPAN tool-chain.
 Applications that need GHTTP support can just declare their dependency on [LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::HTTP) and will no longer need to know what